SeoliKim/macrocorr/README.md

 ## Contributing

-Development takes place on Github: https://github.com/SeoliKim/macrocorr
+Development takes place on [Github](https://github.com/SeoliKim/macrocorr)

 Pull requests are welcome.
+Feel free to add more macroeconomic indicators or analysis methods.

-For major changes, please open an issue first to discuss what you would like to change.s
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.